Smissen/py-spy-executable-tutorial/py-spy101/step3.md

 `git clone https://github.com/4rtzel/tfg`{{exec}}

 We have now gotten the terminal flame graph viewer (tfg), which is also written in Python.
-There are other alternatives but this is the one that we will be using, if you are interested in reading about it you can do so here `https://github.com/4rtzel/tfg`.
+There are other alternatives, but this is the one that we will be using.
+If you are interested in reading about it you can do so here `https://github.com/4rtzel/tfg`.

 ## Using Record